seinecle/mk99/docs/generated-slides/subdir/what-is-big-data_temp_pdf.md

 What are the differences between these terms?

-* "Big data" puts the focus on the volume.
+* "Big data" is by now a generic term

 * "Machine learning" puts the focus on the scientific and software engineering capabilities enabling to do something useful with the data (predict, categorize, score...)

 //ST: !

 * "Artificial intelligence" puts the emphasis on human-like possibilities afforded by machine learning.
 Often used interchangeably with machine learning.

 * And "data science"?
-Thi is a broad term encompassing machine learning, statistics, ... and any analytical methods to work with data and interpret it.
+This is a broad term encompassing machine learning, statistics, ... and any analytical methods to work with data and interpret it.
 Often used interchangeably with machine learning.
 "Data scientist" is a common job description in the field.

 == 4.
 Where did big data come from?
 //ST: 4.
 Where did big data come from?
+//ST: !

 [start=1]
 ==== 1.
 Data got generated in bigger volumes because of the digitalization of the economy